-The MobileIPv6/NEMO-MIB can provide location information of mobile devices, by using MNPs of MRs and MR/MN's CoAs.
+The MobileIPv6/NEMO-MIB can provide location information of mobile devices, by using MNPs of MRs and MR/M-N's CoAs.
 MobileIPv6-MIB is the MIB module for MobileIPv6 entities. mip6BindingCacheTable reveals the binding cache information of MNs that is maintained in the HA (or in the CN).
-This reveals the segment that the MN is connecting.
-If the prefix of the CoA is from static network, the organization where the MN is connecting is also revealed. mip6BindingHistoryTable has the expired binding cache information.
+This reveals the segment where the MN is connected.
+If the prefix of the CoA is from static network, the organization where the MN is connected is also revealed. mip6BindingHistoryTable has the expired binding cache information.
 We can track the movement of mobile devices from the history. mip6MnBLTable is the list of binding update that is maintained by the mobile device itself.
 It shows the attempts of binding update by the MN.
 It is possible by using this table to get information of CoAs even after some binding updates had been failed.

-NEMO-MIB is the MIB module for NEMO entities. nemoBind-
+NEMO-MIB is the MIB module for NEMO entities. nemoBindingCacheTable is extended with mip6BindingCacheTable.

-Figure 4: (a) Normal polling (b) Agents buffer data during MR's disconnection (c) Data sending after reconnection causes a congestion of MR's upstream ingCacheTable is extended with mip6BindingCacheTable.
 It will serve the segment/organization information of MRs. NEMO-MIB also defines the nemoHaMobileNetworkPrefixTable that contains information of the registered MNP in the MR's network.
 If the mobile device has the CoA from the MNP, it can be revealed that the mobile device is connecting to the MR's segment.